Enchoseon/potato/README.md

     -m:
         don't play a notification sound when a timer ends
     -p:
-        prompt for user input when a timer ends (won't continue until user input in received)
+        prompt for user input when a timer ends (won't continue until user input is received)

+    (debugging)
+    -s:
+        speed up the timer (timer counts down in seconds instead of minutes)

     (help)
     -h: